Aqua-Nautilus/Dependency-Deprecated-Checker/README.md

 ## Description

 This program is a Dependency Deprecation Checker that helps to identify deprecated dependencies in your Node.js project by analyzing the `package.json` file.
-It checks both direct and indirect dependencies against several criteria: if they are marked as deprecated on npm, if they do not have repository information, or if their repository on GitHub is archived.
+It checks both direct and indirect dependencies against several criteria:
+* if they are marked as deprecated on npm
+* if their repository on GitHub is archived
+* if the GitHub repository provided is not accessible (returns 404)
+* if they do not have repository information.

 The criteria for a deprecated package can be modified by the users.

 This tool is a Proof of Concept (PoC) and does not offer a comprehensive check.